bmlott27/oogeo/README.md

 #### CitiBike JSON Import Example

 The [CitiBike JSON Import Example](https://github.com/bmlott27/oogeo/blob/main/notebooks/CitiBike%20JSON%20Import%20Example.ipynb) demonstrates how the Models API can be used to import JSON into a PostGIS geodatabase.
 The example creates a new geodatabase to house the imported data, creates a table based on the data found in the JSON file, and loads the table with the JSON data.
 The data is also projected to a new coordinate system to be consistent with other datasets in our process.

+#### Data Migration Example

+The [Data Migration Example](https://github.com/bmlott27/oogeo/blob/main/notebooks/Data%20Migration%20Example.ipynb) demonstrates how the Models API can be used to perform common migration and transformation tasks on spatial datasets.
+The example shows how an existing dataset can be filtered (both spatially and by attribute) and reprojected to a new coordinate system.
+The example also shows how columns can be added, renamed, or dropped using the API.